Know the New Hiking How-tos

 In about half a mile, the trail goes through a magnificent rhododendron grove, with the large rhododendrons forming an arch over the trail in places.
-As you leave the rhododendron grove, the laurel and evergreens end, and you proceed through a second-growth forest of deciduous trees.
-After following an interesting whaleback rock and crossing two low stone walls, the yellow trail turns left onto a woods road.
+Soon after you leave the rhododendron grove, the laurel and evergreens end, and you proceed through a second-growth forest of deciduous trees.
+After following an interesting whaleback rock and crossing two low stone walls, the yellow trail turns left onto a woods road lined with ferns.
 You’ll be following woods roads, with gentle grades, for the next mile.

 Turn right onto the white trail, which soon climbs to a rock outcrop with pitch pines.
 Here, a triple-blaze marks the end of the Yellow Dot Trail, but you should continue along the white trail, which follows the long rock outcrop for some distance before reentering the woods.

-After passing a huge glacial erratic to the left, the white trail comes out onto another rock outcrop, from which it descends steeply.
+After passing a huge glacial erratic on the left, the white trail comes out onto another rock outcrop, from which it descends steeply.
 At the base of the descent, you'll come to a fork.
 Here, you should turn left onto a short unmarked side trail which leads to a rock outcrop, with fine views over Terrace Pond.
 This is a great spot to take a break and enjoy the beauty of this secluded glacial pond.

 When you're ready to continue, bear left at the fork and continue along the white trail, parallel to the pond.
 After passing another viewpoint over the pond, you'll come to a T-intersection, where the blue-blazed Terrace Pond North Trail joins from the right.
 Turn left, now following both white and blue blazes.